Devil-Anmol/AES-128-bits-Block-Cipher/README.md

 *Key Expansion*

 ### Substitute Box
 AES S-box and Inv S-box is defined in the AES class code for substitute bytes function.
-This function substitute the the bytes of the start of round relative to the AES S-box and AES Inv S-box in encryption and decryption respectively.
+This function substitutes the bytes of the start of round relative to the AES S-box and AES Inv S-box in encryption and decryption respectively.

 ### Rotate Rows
 This function rotates the rows by the fixed number [0,1,2,3] in left and right direction accordingly to encryption and decryption respectively.